AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 this, before a singleton is created, a check has to be made whether the same singleton was created already in a different data segment.
 Of course, such check needs to avoid race conditions and therefore uses a semaphore.
 Luckily, this code does not need to be inlined.<br>
-Note that this \e "DLL-problem" does not apply for the optimized, static \e vtable objects.
+Note that this \e "DLL-problem" does \b not apply for the optimized, static \e vtable objects.
 Here, a definition can be used in a distinct compilation unit, that the process and the DLLs share.

+\attention
+  If static (global) instances of class \alib{boxing;Box} should be defined which are initialized by the non-structured initializer-code of C++, then optimization of the corresponding
+  \e vtable becomes mandatory, if module \alib_singletons works in "mapped mode".<br>
+  The latter is usually \b true on WindowsOS when working with DLLs.<br>
+  The reason for this is that the hashtable access of method \b Singleton::GetSingleton caused by the initialization of a global instance of class \b Box is undefined behavior, because it is not guaranteed that the likewise global hashmap is yet initialized at this point in time!

-More details on this topic are found with the \ref alib_mod_singletons "Programmer's Manual" of
+More details on this topic are found with the \ref alib_mod_singletons "Programmer's Manual" of the module \alib_singletons_nl.
-\alibmod_nl \alib_singletons_nl.

 #### Management Of Boxed Functions: ####